mereilly/AQI_Module_20_Final_Project/README.md

 # Overview of Final Project:

-## **Segment 1 and 2**:
+## **Segments 1-3:

 ### **Team**: Elodie Slawinski and Michelle Reilly
 ### **Communication Protocol**:
 We have agreed on almost daily google hangout video calls in addition to bi-weekly meetings for discussion on Zoom during regularly scheduled class.
-Our hope is that the need for daily meetings lessens as we become more comfortables in our roles and this topic.
 We have held all other communication outside of those sessions on slack, using a group slack from just the team and one with a TA included for questions during the Zoom sessions.

 ### **Topic** and **Source of Data**:
-Looking at the polutants meassured when calculating the Air Quality Index (AQI), using data from the OpenWather Air Polution API to understand the link between AQI and various air contamenants, and see which air pollutent has the most impact on the weather, so that efforts can be further tailored.
+Looking at the pollutants meassured when calculating the Air Quality Index (AQI), using data from the OpenWather Air Pollution API to understand the link between AQI and various air contamenants, and see which air pollutent has the most impact on the weather, so that efforts can be further tailored.
 We used Google Developers Public Data on coordinates designated as representative for each U.S. state to use as an inital dataframe of coordinates from which we could choose to run through an API call in the OpenWeather API, which houses data for LAT/LONGs accross the globe.

 ### **Source of Data**: Data pulled using an API through OpenWeather to retrieve AQI and pollutant readings for close to one year at each location (OpenWeather historical Historical data is accessible from 27th November 2020)
+We created API requests for information for 4 LAT/LONG locations in the States based on personal information of different locations for our sample.
+We worked on data from 27 Novemeber 2020 to 11 September 2021 (i.e. up to the start data of our project).

 #### Background:
 The U.S. Enviornmental Protection Agency establishes an AQI for five major air pollutants regulated by the Clean Air Act.
 Each of these pollutants has a national air quality standard set by EPA to protect public health.
 The OpenWeather Air Pollution API "provides current, forecast and historical air pollution data for any coordinates on the globe" (as stipulated on their website here: https://openweathermap.org/api/air-pollution#descr).